-It’s like a visual peek into your Tesla’s tummy a.k.a. the battery.
+It's a visual peek into your Tesla's tummy, a.k.a. the battery.

-You can access the Energy app by opening the apps menu and click on Energy icon.
+You can access the Energy app by opening the apps menu and clicking on the Energy icon.

-But, based on how I drove in the last 30 miles, and some other factors like the current temperature of the battery, the Energy App is projecting the more realistic range to be 82 miles.
+But, based on how I drove in the last 30 miles and other factors like the current temperature of the battery, the Energy App is projecting the more realistic range to be 82 miles.

-The projection changes accordingly when you tab the different options for the estimate to be based on the last 15 miles or 5 miles driven.
+The projection changes accordingly when you tab the different options for the estimate based on the last 15 miles or 5 miles driven.

 It's still an estimate but gives you an idea that if for the last few miles you've been very hard at pressing the accelerator, you'd be able to see the impact of it here.